MapColonies/bundler/packages/cli/README.md

 # @bundler/cli
-this package provides the bundler as cli interface
+this package provides the bundler as cli